TanStack/router/docs/framework/react/guide/navigation.md

   useEffect(() => {
     if (matchRoute({ to: '/users', pending: true })) {
-      console.log('The /users route is matched and pending') }
+      console.info('The /users route is matched and pending') }
   })